keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 All formats will implicitly `require` anything needed to accomplish their task (e.g. `require 'yaml'`).

+The default is `-on` to produce no output at all (unless explicitly coded to do so).
+If you prefer a different default such as `-op` for _puts_ mode, you can specify that in your `REXE_OPTIONS` environment variable.

 You may wonder why these formats are provided, given that their functionality could be included in the custom code instead.
 Here's why: